banasibb/kickstarter_challenge/Written_Report_Template.md

-# Kickstarting with Excel
+# Analysis of Campaign Outcomes by Launch Date and Goal

 ## Overview of Project
 This analysis was completed in Excel using a dataset that included performance of fundraised campaigns across eight categories and many subcategories.
 The data spans nine years, from January 1, 2009 through December 31, 2017.
-Relevant to this analysis is campaigns within the "Theater" parent category and "plays" subcategory.
+Relevant to this analysis are campaigns within the "Theater" parent category and "plays" subcategory.
 ### Purpose
 The purpose of this analysis is to examine how different campaigns fared in relation to their launch dates and their funding goals.
 ## Analysis and Challenges